 Six kiosks were installed in the area in Sep 2018: Courthouse, Red Mill, Hilltop, Phoenix Drive, Town Center, and Salem Crossing Walmart locations.

 As the world is progressing, crimes are advancing too.
-And hopefully, this initiative by Virginia Beach Crime Solvers will help the city address them well.
+And Police across the world are taking steps to curb them.
+Hopefully, this initiative by Virginia Beach Crime Solvers will help the city address them well.

 Also see what other steps are City administrations taking to make their cities safe and secure.